How To Raise Errors Explicitly in SQL Server

 - throw statement (new feature of SQL Server 2012)

-Example1: Write a Procedure for dividing two numbers and raise an error in the program if the division is 1 by using the RAISERROR statement.
+In the following stored Procedure, we raise an error when the division is 1 by using the RAISERROR statement.

 CREATE PROCEDURE spDivideBy1(@No1 INT, @No2 INT) AS BEGIN DECLARE @Result INT SET @Result = 0 BEGIN TRY IF @No2 = 1 RAISERROR ('DIVISOR CANNOT BE ONE', 16, 1) SET @Result = @No1 / @No2 PRINT 'THE RESULT IS: '+CAST(@Result AS VARCHAR) END TRY BEGIN CATCH PRINT ERROR_NUMBER() PRINT ERROR_MESSAGE() PRINT ERROR_SEVERITY() PRINT ERROR_STATE() END CATCH END